 Spread baguette slices evenly over a rimmed baking sheet.
 Place in preheated oven on the middle rack and toast for 3 minutes, or until very lightly golden on the edges.
 Remove bread from oven and preheat broiler.

 Place oven-proof / broiler-proof soup crocks on a baking sheet.
 Divide soup evenly among crocks, then float a baguette slice in each soup crock.
-Top each baguette with 2-3 tablespoons of Forager Project Organic Mozzarella.
+Top each baguette with 2-3 tablespoons of Forager Project Queso Fresco.
 Place under broiler for 1-2 minutes, or until cheese is bubbly and golden-brown in spots.
 Garnish with fresh thyme leaves and serve immediately.

 Recipe developed by Lauren Kretzer, a vegan chef and wellness professional.